iamjb/home-assistant-glow/Readme.md

 | GREEN  | D4 (GPIO4) | D2 (GPIO4)        |
 | BLUE   | D5 (GPIO5) | D1 (GPIO5)        |
 | GND    | GND        | GND               |

-## Get started

-Once you are done connecting all the hardware, we'll get started with the configuration for ESPHome.
-In this repository you will find the file [home_assistant_glow.yaml][file], which you can copy into the `esphome` folder of your Home Assistant config.
-Adjust the value `pulse_rate` under **substitutions** to the value on your meter ([how do I find my imp/kWh rate?](#how-do-i-know-if-my-meter-is-supported)), by default the value is `1000` in the yaml file.
-Finally go through the installation wizard of ESPHome and flash the ESP32/8266.

 ## FAQ